CSI: Miami season 9

 The ninth season of CSI: Miami premiered on CBS on October 3, 2010 and ended May 8, 2011.
 The show was on a special time Sunday 8/7c from January 2–16.
 The series stars David Caruso and Emily Procter.
+Adam Rodriguez rejoin as main cast.

 Description

 Whilst the team reels from Cardoza's murder, Horatio and Calleigh find themselves battling old foes and new criminals.
 The CSIs investigate murders at a roller-derby, a high school, a human-hunting club, and a college, whilst Natalia finds herself the victim of not one, but two, kidnappings, and Horatio finds himself the victim of a gunshot wound.
 An explosion at a sugar refinery, a vampire cult, and a visit from a long-dead relative round out the deadly penultimate season of CSI: Miami.